eliasdejong/viperlith/docs/ARCHITECTURE.md

 However, a lot has changed since 2013 and browsers have become a lot more capable.
 Meanwhile, internet speeds have improved dramatically while hardware became more powerful.
 We can now rely on the **real DOM** to represent and update the page directly, without recreating the world in JavaScript.
 That is of course, given that we do not apply updates naively.
 Thanks to approaches like Idiomorph, this is now a solved problem.

-Consider that many of the most performance-sensitive routines in the browser (parsing HTML, layout engine, font sizing, etc.) are highly optimized through decades of engineering and are written in native languages such as C++, compiled for the target hardware.
+Consider that many of the more performance-sensitive routines in the browser (parsing HTML, layout engine, font sizing, etc.) are highly optimized through decades of engineering and are written in native languages such as C++, compiled for the target hardware.
 At its core, the browser is an engine purpose-built to render HTML.
 Meanwhile, JavaScript is a scripting language running in a JIT runtime demanding high amounts of memory and startup times.
 Thanks to billions of dollars of investment by parties like Google, it is not as slow anymore as it once was.
 However, it will always be slower than native code.
 Also, the single-threaded model of JavaScript where rendering blocks the main thread and vice-versa has aged especially poorly into the multi-core era.
 Meanwhile, the browser is taking full advantage of multithreading to parallelize other work.
 Let's lean into that if we can, ok?
 Trying to beat the browser's native code in a scripting language is, well, an uphill battle at the very least.